Scherzer fans 10, wins 5th straight start, Nats beat Marlins

-MIAMI (AP) — Max Scherzer struck out 10 in eight innings and won his fifth straight start, leading the Washington Nationals over the Miami Marlins 6-1 on Tuesday night.
+Scherzer struck out 10 in eight innings and won his fifth straight start, leading the Washington Nationals over the Miami Marlins 6-1 on Tuesday night.

-The three-time Cy Young Award winner also had two hits and scored twice.
+The three-time Cy Young Award winner allowed season highs in hits (11) and earned runs (six) in a 9-3 loss on April 20 the last time he was at Marlins Park.

+“You’ve got to come down here and you might not have many fans in the stands, there’s no atmosphere here, but you’ve got to mentally bring it every single time,” Scherzer said.

+“They know how to play in this atmosphere and that’s what they’re really good at, catching you and grinding you away.
+It’s happened to me coming down here.
+I was fully aware of that and I wanted to come out there and really put an ‘A’ game against them,” he said.

 Scherzer (7-5) is 5-0 with a 0.92 ERA over his last seven starts and has fanned exactly 10 in three straight games.
+He also had two hits and scored twice.

+“It’s fun because it makes it a quicker game and we’re not standing around so much,” Nationals shortstop Trea Turner said.
+“He pitched great.
+You see it time and time again and he does it different ways.”

-He allowed five hits and one run while throwing 71 of 94 pitches for strikes.
+Scherzer allowed five hits and one run while throwing 71 of 94 pitches for strikes.
+He credited catcher Kurt Suzuki with making things easy.

+“We had a good game plan going in on what we wanted to work on, when we wanted to throw each pitch, and really executed with every single off-speed pitch.
+When I can do that and be consistent with my off-speed pitches, it makes Zuk that much better and he gets fired up because he knows he can put together some sequences.”

-Trea Turner hit a three-run homer and Juan Soto knocked in two runs for the Nationals, who have won six of eight.
+Turner hit a three-run homer and Juan Soto knocked in two runs for the Nationals, who have won six of eight.

 Miami had its four-game winning streak end, and manager Don Mattingly and shortstop Miguel Rojas were ejected in the eighth by plate umpire Mike Estabrook for arguing.
 Rojas struck out earlier in the inning.